munificent/craftinginterpreters/book/local-variables.md

 But for local variables, the compiler does need to remember that the variable exists.
-That's what declaring it does -- it adds it to the compiler's list of variables in the current scope, using:
+That's what declaring it does -- it adds it to the compiler's list of variables in the current scope, using another new function.

 ^code add-local

-This creates a new Local and appends it to the compiler's array of variables.
+This initializes the next available Local in the compiler's array of variables.
 It stores the variable's <span name="lexeme">name</span> and the depth of the scope that owns the variable.

 <aside name="lexeme">

-In case you're worried about the lifetime of the string for the variable's name...
+Worried about the lifetime of the string for the variable's name?
 The Local directly stores a copy of the Token struct for the identifier.
 Tokens store a pointer to the first character of their lexeme and the lexeme's length.
 That pointer points into the original source string for the script or REPL entry being compiled.

 As long as that string stays around during the entire compilation process -- which it must since, you know, we're compiling it -- then all of the tokens